 I think the flavor is one of those things that are super personal.
-As noted above, just like spaghetti squash, you can enjoy it with various flavors.
+As noted above, just like spaghetti squash, you can enjoy it in various flavors.

 - Sweet Flavors – Cinnamon and nutmeg.

-- Savory Flavors – Sea salt and garlic, balsamic, kosher salt, Italian seasoning or lemon, and extra virgin olive oil.
+- Savory Flavors – Sea salt, garlic, balsamic, kosher salt, Italian seasoning or lemon, and extra virgin olive oil.

 Related Squash Side Dish Recipes

-- A Thanksgiving recipe favorite, there are a million ways to enjoy the beautiful sweet potato.
+- A Thanksgiving recipe favorite, there are many ways to enjoy the beautiful sweet potato.
 Try our popular Crock-Pot sweet potato casserole recipe, maple bacon sweet potatoes, classic southern sweet potato pie, or this delicious easy mashed sweet potatoes recipe.